Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-Therefore, it remains to prove the only admissible type $m\geq3$ bifurcations in dimension $2$ are $1\to(-1,1,1)$.
-To do so, note that by the above arguments and by Theorem \ref{indexinvariance}, we can only have $1\to(-1,1,1)$ or $1\to(0,1,0)$ - where the branch of orbits, along which the period is preserved, continues with the original Orbit Index, i.e., $1$ (see also Section 1 in \cite{Mey}).
-Taking the $mn$--th iterate (i.e., the least common iterate), it is easy to see that at the type $m$ bifurcations the two imaginary eigenvalues can only change into positive eigenvalues - as they are $m$--th roots of unity.
-This proves the two bifurcating branches of orbits whose period is $m$--multiplied both have real, positive eigenvalues, hence by Theorem \ref{indexinvariance} the only possibility is that one has Orbit Index $1$ and the second $-1$.
+Therefore, it remains to prove that the only admissible type $m\geq3$ bifurcations in dimension $2$ are $1\to(-1,1,1)$.
+To do so, note that by the above arguments and by Theorem \ref{indexinvariance}, we can only have $1\to(-1,1,1)$ or $1\to(0,1,0)$ - where the branch of orbits, along which the period is preserved, continues with the original Mallet-Yorke Index, i.e., $1$ (see also Section 1 in \cite{Mey}).
+Taking the $mn$-th iterate (i.e., the least common iterate), it is easy to see that at the type $m$ bifurcations the two imaginary eigenvalues can only change into positive eigenvalues, as they are $m$-th roots of unity.
+This proves that the two bifurcating branches of orbits whose period is $m$-multiplied both have real, positive eigenvalues, hence by Theorem \ref{indexinvariance} the only possibility is that one has Mallet-Yorke Index $1$ and the second $-1$.
 This proves that the only admissible type $m\geq3$ bifurcation is $1\to(1,-1,1)$.
-It is easy to see the implications of this classification of type $m$ and period-doubling bifurcations for $n$-junctions are immediate. \end{proof}
+It is easy to see that the implications of this classification of type $m$ and period-doubling bifurcations for $n$-junctions are immediate. \end{proof} \begin{remark} The fact that when $\phi(x)=-1$, $x$ cannot undergo a period-doubling bifurcation was originally proven in \cite{KE} for three-dimensional flows, using Knot Theory.
+That being said, as shown in \cite{KE}, the same bifurcation most certainly can happen for four dimensional flows, where it is referred to as a "Noose Bifurcation". \end{remark}

-Having studied the case when $dim(S)=2$, we now study the bifurcation laws when $dim(S)=3$.
-We first remark that it is easy to see that every admissible bifurcation that occurs in dimension $2$ can also occur in dimension $3$ - all we need to do is add one eigenvalue inside the interval $(0,1)$ to the differential, which would not change the Orbit Index along the diagram.
-That being said, when one moves from dimension $2$ to $3$ there are more admissible bifurcations for isotopies in $F_1(S)$ and $F_2(S)$, as can be seen below:
+Having studied the case when $dim(S)=2$, we now move on and study the admissible bifurcation laws when $dim(S)=3$.
+We first remark that every admissible bifurcation that occurs in dimension $2$ can also occur in dimension $3$ - all we need to do is add one eigenvalue inside the interval $(0,1)$ to the differential, which would not change the Mallet-Yorke Index along the diagram.
+That being said, when one moves from dimension $2$ to $3$ there are more admissible bifurcations possible in $F_2(S)$, as we will prove below: